sofiaserantes/Milestone1_StreamAnalytics_G5/Generator_README.md

 pip install fastavro
 ```

-No other third-party libraries are required.
+No other third party libraries are required.
 The generator uses only `random`, `datetime`, `json`, and `collections` from the Python standard library.

 ---